auxilincom/koa-api-starter/README.md

 All other files, that does not fit that structure should be placed straight in the `src` folder.
 We can always introduce more folders as we need them.
 Currently root folder consist following:

-1. [src/app.constants.js](./src/app.constants.js) - constant variables that are used in the application
+1. [src/app.constants.js](./src/app.constants.js) - constant variables that are used in the application.
 2. [src/app.js](./src/app.js) - starting point of the node.js application.
 It combine application configuration and start Koa http listener.
 3. [src/auth.service.js](./src/auth.service.js) - JWT based authentication helper.
 Consist logic of JWT token encryption/decryption.
 Can consist other authentication related functions.
 4. [src/db.js](./src/db.js) - handles connection to the MongoDB.